GSA/notifications-api/docs/adrs/README.md

 ## How are ADRs created, reviewed, and maintained?

-First, we have an ADR template that folks can use to work off of.
-The template exists as both a GitHub issue template and a standalone Markdown file that can be copied as needed if folks prefer to work locally first.
+First, we have an ADR issue template that folks can use to start.
+Select the "Create a new ADR" option when creating a new issue.

 By following the template, we ensure that our ADRs are consistent in language and structure.
 This allows us to easily review the documentions and discuss